simias/beetle-psx-libretro/dynarec/DESIGN.md

 For instance the first recompiled block of the BIOS will be named `block_0xbfc00000`.
 You can use this information to make sense of backtrace or add breakpoints on certain blocks.

+## DYNAREC_NO_PATCH

+When this symbol is defined blocks are never linked directly to each other, jumps always go through `dynarec_recompile_and_patch`.
+This is useful if one wants to easily see the block call sequence.

 # To-do list
 ## Allow executing out of parport extension